billynoodle/cursor-auto-rules-agile-workflow/.ai/prd.md

   - Emergency procedures
   - Technology usage guidelines
 - SOP material finder that automatically identifies and collects relevant resources needed for creating comprehensive SOPs
+- Business Area Interconnectedness Analysis to identify how changes in one area impact other areas of the practice
+- Cross-domain impact visualizations showing the ripple effects of improvements across business areas
+- Prioritization algorithm that considers both direct impact and cross-domain influence

 ### Non-functional Requirements
 - Intuitive user interface requiring no training to navigate, with progressive disclosure of complexity